martigelabert/autoencoder_tf/README.md

 Python_demo(abandoned-recovered): This just was an experiment with NN, I tried to use a simplified snake version to try to train it to play, I took the snake tutorial from a youtube, really funny, someday I will keep working on it

-Secret():You're trapped in the new world of Street Fighter 3 The 3rd chapter so what's it gon' be?
-You're trapped in the new world of Street Fighter 3 Make your first move, so what's in gon' be?

 ---------------------
 I know my code it's messy so, keep calm and let me clean it when I have time, no hard feelings, okey? :c